yeserkepov/bb_clock/README.md

 # bb_clock

-# Family project by me and my wifie :)
+# Family project by me and my wifey :)